Frontend-Mentor-Projects-Daniel/interactive-card-details-form/README.md

 - For React or Elm, they should be given control over the rendering of the state right from the beginning and this gives a lot more flexibility since we don't wait until submission to do something.

+- I tried absolute positioning while I got it to work and be responsive, there were too many issues that I wasn't happy with.
+I find a video by Kevin Powell who covers the same topic and for the same project and after attempting his method, I still found many problems with using absolute positioning for this (_he didn't complete the project, he only did a portion_).
+If I were to see a design like this in the future, I will definitely use a different method

 ### My Opinions on Elm

 - It is hard because of the lack of guided tutorials, even the documentation is hard to understand at times but its a good way to program.
 I went and tried a different project out, one I didn't really think I could do and I followed the Elm architecture, taking Functional Programming principles and applying them and it went really well.